stawel/ht301_hacklib/README.md

 # ht301_hacklib
 ht-301 thermal camera opencv python lib.

+Supported thermal cameras:
+- Hti HT-301
+- Xtherm T3S, thanks to Angel-1024!

 It's a very simple hacked together lib, might be useful for somebody,

-uses `matplotlib` which is a little bit on the slow side, or pure `opencv` - much faster but without most features
+uses `matplotlib` which is a little bit on the slow side,
+or pure `opencv` - much faster but without most features

 Tested on ubuntu 20.04: